If you own or manage a website with lots of content, what is the biggest nightmare that can happen to it?

 Pro only – Google Drive, Amazon Glacier

-The premium gives one-click restores along with a variety of other features like:
+The premium plugin offers one-click restores along with a variety of other features, including:

 - Store on Azure, S3, Dropbox, Google Drive, Amazon Glacier or SFTP

 - Backup Encryption